bcgov/citz-imb-sso-react/techdocs/docs/using-the-package/typescript-types.md

 };

 type SSOProviderProps = { // Login related props are used by the default Refresh Expiry dialog.
-    backendURL?: string; // URL to the backend when not using a proxy pass, or different from /api idpHint?: IdentityProvider; // Improves login process.
     children: ReactNode;
-    onRefreshExpiry?: Function; // Custom function to run when refresh token expires. overrideShowRefreshExpiryDialog?: boolean; // Used for testing the refresh expiry dialog by forcing it to show. postLoginRedirectURL?: string; // URL to redirect to after login. refreshExpiresInOffset?: number; // Offset for when onRefreshExpiry is called (seconds).
+    backendURL?: string; // URL to the backend when not using a proxy pass, or different from /api (Used by default refresh expiry modal). idpHint?: IdentityProvider; // Improves login process by directing to a specific provider instead of having the user choose (Used by default refresh expiry modal). onRefreshExpiry?: Function; // Custom function to run when refresh token expires. postLoginRedirectURL?: string; // URL to redirect to after login (Used by default refresh expiry modal). refreshExpiresInOffset?: number; // Offset for when onRefreshExpiry is called (seconds).
+(For testing only) overrideShowRefreshExpiryDialog?: boolean; // Used for testing the refresh expiry dialog by forcing it to show.
+(For testing only)
 };

 type LoginProps = {